 \begin{theorem} \end{theorem} The bound in~\eqref{eq:thm:main-res} bears resemblance to other decentralized algorithm bounds with the notable exception that the rate of convergence $\gamma$ is faster by a factor of $\tau$.
-The increase by a factor of $\tau$ arises from the fact that we study the recursion in steps of $\tau$ when considering the maximum over the sequence.
+The increase by a factor of $\tau$ arises from the fact that we study the recursion in steps of $\tau$ when considering the maximum error over the sequence.
+If we amortize the convergence rate per individual iteration, this yields a rate of ${1-\Theta(\nu\mu)+\Theta(\nu\epstau\mu)}$.
 Further discussion on the bound is provided in Sec.~\ref{sec:discussion}.